High-Risk Merchant Accounts

-When applying for a merchant account, your business will be assessed in terms of risk — that is, the risk to the bank or financial institution providing your account, of working with you.
-A range of sectors, including charities, travel and tourism, tattoo studios and affiliate marketing may be considered ‘high risk businesses’.
+When applying for a merchant account, your business will be assessed in terms of risk to the bank or financial institution working with and providing you with an account.

 For the enterprise itself, high-risk factors include: